Albatross: An optimistic consensus algorithm: Preliminaries

 \subsection{Verifiable Random Functions}

-A verifiable random function is a pseudo-random function that can provide publicly verifiable proofs that its output is correct.
+A verifiable random function (VRF~\cite{micali1999verifiable}) is a pseudo-random function (PRF~\cite{katz2020introduction}) that can provide a publicly verifiable proof that its output is correct.

 More formally, after a user creates a public key $Y$ and a secret key $x$, given an input $s$, the user can calculate the VRF $\pi,r=\textsf{VRF}_x(s)$.
-Here, $r$ is the pseudo-random output and $\pi$ is a proof for the correct computation of it.
-Then, anyone who knows the public key and the proof can verify that $r$ was correctly computed, without learning the secret key $x$.
+Here, $r$ is the pseudo-random output, and $\pi$ is proof for the correct computation of the VRF.
+Then, anyone who knows the public key and the proof can verify that $r$ was correctly computed without learning the secret key $x$.

 Verifiable random functions have three important properties: \begin{itemize} \item \textbf{Pseudo-randomness:} The only way of predicting the output, better than guessing randomly, is to calculate the function. \item \textbf{Uniqueness:} For each input $s$ and secret key $x$ there is only one possible output $r$. \item \textbf{Public verifiability:} Anyone can verify that the output was correctly computed. \end{itemize}